How can I test AugmentedPro Creator ?

 All the devices defined in AugmentedPro Creator have a default camera that can be selected in a camera stream.
 You can use the default camera when you do not know the target device, the camera selected in the Camera tab of the Settings section of AugmentedPro Player will be used when playing the project.
 The default camera can only be used for 2D augmentations though, since 3D augmentations require the camera calibration parameters to be known when exporting the project from AugmentedPro Creator.

-To create an augmentation with the default camera, insert a camera stream in a screen, select 'Default Camera' as associated camera in the properties pane of the camera stream, and insert an augmentation.
+To create an augmentation with the default camera, insert a camera stream in a step, select 'Default Camera' as associated camera in the properties pane of the camera stream, and insert an augmentation.